The Wikipedia definition of camping is misleading.

 Our lunch was fresh lake trout and fried plantains.
 Dan and I had caught the most delicious school of fish.
 We even had enough to share with the dog!

 Ice-cold and fresh-squeezed: Tuna begets thirst.
 Unfortunately, we had depleted our bottled water supply.
 We had foolishly packed only two bottles of water for two days.
 We used one to make that morning’s instant coffee, and the other one fell out of Dan’s backpack when he tripped mid-hike.
+(Perhaps he should have been wearing tactical boots instead of tennis shoes?)
 We didn’t notice that it was missing until we were at our thirstiest.
 Dan took out his camp stove and boiled some water from Pharaoh Lake.
 Sweating from the strenuous hike and the sun beating down on me, I gratefully took the cup of hot lake water that he handed to me, and I began to drink.

 The ice cube to liquid ratio was ideal.
 My tongue tasted the most refreshing lemonade in the world, and I marveled that I was drinking it lakeside in the Adirondacks instead of in a booth at Applebee’s.